course-details-portlet

 The following activities must be completed in order to take the exam:

-- Planning and carrying out visits at two Christian denominations and presenting these denominations to fellow students through a systematic comparison (group).
+• Plan and carry out visits to two Christian denominations and present these denominations to fellow students through a systematic comparison (group presentation)

-- Planning and carrying out an excursion for fellow students focusing on Christian esthetics and participation in and evaluation of excursions carried out by fellow students (group).
+• Plan and carry out an excursion for fellow students focusing on Christian aesthetics as well as to attend and evaluate field trips led by fellow students

 Specific conditions